brevzin/cpp_proposals/2017_safe_range/safe-range.md

 ```

 Which is an unnecessary code indirection.
 The goal of this paper is to make the
 initial example just work.
-We clearly a clearly safe range that is not marked
+We clearly have a safe range that is not marked
 as such, so I consider this to be a library defect.

 # History and Status Quo